IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 5.5 "Same-Account Resource Allow Cannot Be Stopped by SCP or RCP"

 Same-account Resource Policy Allow is sufficient under union semantics, but Explicit Deny anywhere still wins.
 An SCP Deny on the caller's account will block the request even if the same-account bucket policy allows.
 An RCP Deny on the resource's account will block similarly.
-(Note: a Permission Boundary on the calling principal does not apply to a resource-policy-only allow path — see §5.3 — so SCP and RCP are the right tools for capping resource-policy access in same-account.)
+(Note: a Permission Boundary on the calling principal does not apply to a resource-policy allow path that grants directly to an IAM user ARN or role session — see §5.3 — so SCP and RCP are the right tools for capping resource-policy-derived access in same-account.)
 Explicit Deny is universal.

 5.6 "Cross-Account Resource Policy Alone Is Enough"